Phobetor1/Schoegler-Murauer/index.md

 <details><summary>TOPIC</summary>
 <p>

-Previous work on the efficacy of VR-based interventions were showing that serious games could have a positive impact on the patient.
+Previous work studying the efficacy of VR-based interventions has shown that serious games could have a positive impact on the patient.
-Recent theoretical research proposed consolidation of commonly acknowledged neurorehabilitation principles in serious games.
+Furthermore, recent theoretical research suggests a consolidation of commonly acknowledged neurorehabilitation principles in serious games.
-The question is if the specific principles are correlating with the efficacy.
+However, it remains unclear whether these specific principles correlate with the efficacy of the intervention.
-So the authors decided to address this meta-analysis to this purpose and were following the PICOS form: in adults after stroke (P), do serious games, implemented on various technological systems (I), show better efficacy than conventional treatment (C), to rehabilitate UL function and activity, and patient's participation (O).
+Therefore, Doumas and colleagues decided to further investigate the general efficacy of serious games on UL rehabilitation specifically, while also checking whether adherence to the neurorehabilitation principles is linked to better efficacy.
+They decided to follow the PICOS form, asking following questions:  in adults after stroke (P), do serious games, implemented on various technological systems (I), show better efficacy than conventional treatment (C), to rehabilitate UL function and activity, and patient's participation (O).
-So they were searching for relevant literature.
-They were looking for ten criterias to measure.
- For example: amount of practice, task-specific practice, feedback and so on.

 </p>
 </details>